Turkish Journal of Gastroenterology

 Units should be prepared in accordance with the International System of Units (SI).

-Video Articles: The Turkish Journal of Gastroenterology invites submissions for its Video Article Section, showcasing thought-provoking and rare clinical cases or novel endoscopic techniques.
-A submission should include a video file and a typed description with a maximum of 7 authors.
-The description should be maximum of 600 words, and include figures (maximum of 4), tables (maximum of 2), references (maximum of 5), typed narration of the video and a video legend.
-The Journal also requires a figure, such as a frame from the video, visual abstract, or clinical image, to be used in promoting the submission on social media.
-Videos should be no longer than 6 minutes, use the journal's presentation template and be submitted in MP4 MPEG-1/2 (.mpg) or Quicktime (.mov) format, with a file size limit of 300 MB.
+Video Articles: The Turkish Journal of Gastroenterology welcomes submissions for its Video Article Section, presenting intriguing and rare clinical cases or innovative endoscopic techniques.
+Each submission must comprise a video file with an accompanying oral explanation and a typed description.
+The description should not exceed 600 words and should include figures (up to 4), tables (up to 2), references (up to 5), a written narration of the video, and a video legend.
+It's pivotal for authors to provide a succinct and clear oral narration, emphasizing the main points of their submission and elucidating the clinical or technical significance.
+The Journal also mandates a figure for promotional purposes on social media, which could be a frame from the video, visual abstract, or clinical image.
+Videos should not exceed 6 minutes, must utilize the journal's presentation template, and be submitted in MP4 MPEG-1/2 (.mpg) or Quicktime (.mov) format, with a file size constraint of 300 MB.

-Authors are responsible for obtaining written patient consent website use of information in the video.
-The Turkish Journal of Gastroenterology has a strong commitment to safeguarding patient information and privacy.
-Therefore, the journal will not accept any videos that contain patient information.
-Submissions that breach this policy will be promptly rejected.
-Accepted multimedia components will be permanently archived on the Journal’s ebsite and will not be returned.
-The editorial team reserves the right to edit, and reviewers may provide feedback and suggest modifications.
+It is imperative for authors to obtain written patient consent for the website use of information contained within the video.
+Upholding its staunch commitment to patient data protection and privacy, The Turkish Journal of Gastroenterology will not approve any videos disclosing patient information.
+Any submission infringing on this policy will be swiftly declined.
+Accepted multimedia pieces will be indefinitely archived on the Journal’s website and will not be returned.
+The editorial board retains the discretion to edit submissions, and reviewers might offer feedback and propose alterations.

 Video Presentation Template